DAGProject/RSQM/README.md

 * [Usage](#usage)

 # Introduction <a class="anchor" id="introduction"></a>
 This is the backend of RSQM device.
+It automatically starts and ends observations.

 # Installation <a class="anchor" id="installation"></a>
 Currently a python wheel or pip installation is available for this module is under development.
 Please download/clone it and use it as a directory under working directory or manually copy all files to neccessery locations.